Previous dayApril 16, 2026Next day

 6.3 km---✓ ReviewedUSGS →

-April 16, 2026 brought a magnitude 2.0 earthquake 17 km SE of Silver Springs, Nevada, logged at 17:53 UTC.
-Coming 9 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 6.3 km, the event was shallow crustal.
+At 17:53 UTC on April 16, 2026, a magnitude 2.0 tremor occurred 17 km SE of Silver Springs, Nevada.
+This event falls inside the aftershock decay of a nearby magnitude 3.0 earthquake that occurred about 9 hours earlier.
+The event originated approximately 6.3 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 39.307°, -119.078°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 39.307°N, -119.078°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16